Wine glossary

 Consistency

-Refers to wine richness in components.
-A particularly consistent wine flows along the glass walls in an unsmooth way
+Indicates the wine’s richness in structural compounds.
+A particularly consistent wine flows slowly along the sides of the glass

 Cru